Home / B.Ed / M.Ed / DELED Notes / Childhood and Growing up B.Ed Notes in English / Piaget’s Theory of Moral Development B.Ed Notes

-Piaget’s Theory of Moral Development in English
+Piaget’s Theory of Moral Development B.Ed Notes

 Piaget’s Theory of Moral Development: The theory consists of two stages: heteronomous morality and autonomous morality.
 Heteronomous morality is characterized by a child’s view of rules as unchangeable and imposed by authorities.
 In contrast, autonomous morality is characterized by a child’s understanding that people create rules and can be changed.
 Children in the autonomous morality stage also understand that intentions matter when it comes to breaking the rules.
 The theory of Piaget has been used in many areas of education, and it allows teachers to adapt their teaching strategies to the requirements of their pupils.